 Timex Waterbury Review

-Timex love making simple, elegant and long-lasting watches.
+Timex loves making simple, elegant, and long-lasting watches.

-It seems to be there calling in the watch industry.
-Add to that the very affordable prices of their offerings, and it’s not surprise that t a lot of people swear by them.
+It seems to be their calling in the watch industry.
+Add to that the very affordable prices of their offerings, and it’s no surprise that t a lot of people swear by them.

 The Waterbury Collection was released to celebrate the 160th Anniversary of Timex, which back in the day was actually called the Waterbury Clock Company (based in Waterbury Connecticut).